 Both the tanker and terminal will receive a digital copy of the pre-arrival checks and the SSSCL to be displayed at all the relevant control stations.
 Once both parties sign this declaration, the status changes to Repetitive checks.

 There are situations in which ships arrive at the berth and do not agree to follow the new ship/shore checklist format.
 The exchange of information before the tanker’s arrival at the terminal should include the provision of the Terminal Information Booklet (TIB).
 This contains important information that helps to ensure a safe and efficient turnaround at the facility.

 Both the tanker and the terminal should be aware that these systems have been put in place to ensure and streamline the safety of the ship/shore interface.

 Given that, it’s important to agree before berthing.

-Smartflow ISGOTT solution inherently supports roles and permissions so the terminal personnel (planner, loading master, boardmen, supervisors), as well as the vessel captain, can view and edit only the data that are relevant to them in accordance with ISGOTT v6.
+The Smartflow Digital ISGOTT solution inherently supports roles and permissions so the terminal personnel (planner, loading master, boardmen, supervisors), as well as the vessel captain, can view and edit only the data that are relevant to them in accordance with ISGOTT v6.

-The Smartflow solution allows operators, connected workers, and frontline operations to access and transfer information to anyone within the organization.
+The Smartflow solution allows operators, workers, and frontline operations to access and transfer information to anyone within the organization.
 Smartflow experts and/or Smartflow partners work on improving day-to-day operations, allowing for remote support, and leveraging workers’ flexibility.

-Smartflow also sends emails to vessel captains with the completed checklists in print-ready format so they always have a copy for reference during and post operations.
+Smartflow also sends emails to vessel captains with the completed checklists in a print-ready format, so they always have a copy for reference during and post operations.
 The vessel captains get an in-app notification every time they have to submit a repetitive check.
 That notification can also be sent via email.